ag-computational-bio/baktflow/README.md

 # Baktflow: Automated Bacterial Genome Analysis Pipeline

-Welcome to the documentation for **Baktflow**, a user-friendly bacterial genome analysis pipeline built on Python and Nextflow.
-It is designed to handle both single and batch processing of genomic data.
-Baktflow ensures portability and reliability across diverse computing environments, making it ideal for both novice and advanced users.
+Welcome to the Baktflow documentation, a user-friendly pipeline for bacterial genome analysis.
+Built on Python and Nextflow, Baktflow focuses on preprocessing and annotation tasks, offering both single-sample and batch processing capabilities.
+Its design ensures portability and reliability across diverse computing environments, making it suitable for both novice and experienced users.

 ## Pipeline Objectives